Your Faculty Teach.

 What lands on your desk at day 14.

 No vague outcomes.
-Five named deliverables — each one your Dean of Faculty can open, read, and either approve or send back for corrections.
-Click each item to confirm you've reviewed it.
+Five named deliverables — each one your Dean of Faculty can open, read, and approve.
+Click each item to mark it reviewed.

 Three steps.